Carbon-to-nitrogen ratio: Marine

-The same principle described above explaining the preferential degradation of nitrogen-rich organic matter occurs within the sediments, as they are more labile and are in higher demand.
-This principle has been utilized in paleoceanographic studies in order to identify core sites that have not experienced much microbial activity, or contamination by terrestrial sources with much higher C/N ratios.
+The same principle described above explains the preferential degradation of nitrogen-rich organic matter within the sediments, as they are more labile and in higher demand.
+This principle has been utilized in paleoceanographic studies to identify core sites that have not experienced much microbial activity or contamination by terrestrial sources with much higher C/N ratios.

-Lastly, ammonia, the product of the second reduction reaction, which reduces nitrate and produces nitrogen gas and ammonia, is easily adsorbed on clay mineral surfaces and protected from bacteria.
-This has been proposed as an explanation for lower than expected C/N signatures of organic carbon in sediments that have undergone post-depositional diagenesis.
+Lastly, ammonia, the product of the second reduction reaction, which reduces nitrate and produces nitrogen gas and ammonia, is readily adsorbed on clay mineral surfaces and protected from bacteria.
+This has been proposed to explain lower-than-expected C/N signatures of organic carbon in sediments undergoing post-depositional diagenesis.

 Ammonium produced from the remineralisation of organic material, exists in elevated concentrations (1 - >14μM) within cohesive shelf sea sediments found in the Celtic Sea (depth: 1–30 cm).
-The depth of sediment exceeds 1m and would be a suitable study site to carry out paleolimnology experiments with C:N.
+The sediment depth exceeds 1m and would be a suitable study site for conducting paleolimnology experiments with C:N.

 Lacustrine

 Unlike in marine sediments, diagenesis does not pose a large threat to the integrity of the C/N ratio in lacustrine sediments.
 Though wood from living trees around lakes have consistently higher C/N ratios than wood buried in sediment, the change in elemental composition is not large enough to remove the vascular versus non-vascular plant signals due to the refractory nature of terrestrial organic matter.
 Abrupt shifts in the C/N ratio down-core can be interpreted as shifts in the organic source material.

-For example, two separate studies on Mangrove Lake, Bermuda and Lake Yunoko, Japan show irregular, abrupt fluctuations between C/N around 11 to around 18.
+For example, two studies on Mangrove Lake, Bermuda, and Lake Yunoko, Japan, show irregular, abrupt fluctuations between C/N around 11 to 18.
 These fluctuations are attributed to shifts from mainly algal dominance to land-based vascular dominance.
 Results of studies that show abrupt shifts in algal dominance and vascular dominance often lead to conclusions about the state of the lake during these distinct periods of isotopic signatures.
-Times in which lakes are dominated by algal signals suggest the lake is a deep-water lake, while times in which lakes are dominated by vascular plant signals suggest the lake is shallow, dry, or marshy.
-Using the C/N ratio in conjunction with other sediment observations, such as physical variations, D/H isotopic analyses of fatty acids and alkanes, and δ13C analyses on similar biomarkers can lead to further regional climate interpretations that describe the larger phenomena at play.
+Times in which algal signals dominate lakes suggest a deep-water lake, while times in which vascular plant signals dominate lakes suggest the lake is shallow, dry, or marshy.
+Using the C/N ratio in conjunction with other sediment observations, such as physical variations, D/H isotopic analyses of fatty acids and alkanes, and δ13C analyses on similar biomarkers can lead to further regional climate interpretations that describe the more significant phenomena at play.